jenningsanderson/Catan-Enterprises/pages/3_about.md

 ###Tyler J. Anfinson
 A graduate of the University of Montana, is interested in pedagogy, transfer of knowledge, and enthusiastically tackling goals.
 Is currently enrolled in a Master’s of Education program at Montana State University.

-###T. Jennings Anserson
+###T. Jennings Anderson
 Graduated from Carroll College with degrees in Computer Science and Mathematics.
-Is in his second year at University of Colorado at Boulder, where he is involved in computer programming for emergency response.
+Is in his second year at University of Colorado at Boulder where he is involved in computer programming for emergency response.

 ###J. Sky Orndoff
 A graduate of the University of Montana, is passionate about building science as it pertains to environmental responsibility and energy conservation.
 Is currently a full-time installer of Solar Electric systems with Solar Montana.